 and legal affairs services on real movies in a classroom setting under

 the supervision of members of the Biederman faculty.
 See more details on the Production Practicum here.

 - Students in the Immigration Appeals Practicum represent pro bono clients under the supervision of an attorney from Munger, Tolles & Olson LLP in appeals before the Board of Immigration Appeals (BIA), the highest U.S. administrative body for interpreting and applying immigration laws.
 (See also: Southwestern Establishes New Immigration Appeals Practicum)

-- The Small Firm Practicum compliments the Small Law Practice Management course, which is designed to help soon-to-be solo practitioners and attorneys in smaller firms bridge the gap between studying law and practicing law.
-Students have the opportunity to conduct fieldwork with a small firm, exposing them to development of legal skills, knowledge and professionalism, as well as learning about the business and management side of practice.
+- The Law Firm Practicum compliments the Small Law Practice Management and the Big and Medium Law Firm Practice courses.
+It is designed to help soon-to-be attorneys bridge the gap between studying and practicing law.
+Students have the opportunity to conduct fieldwork with a selected firms, exposing them to development of legal skills, knowledge and professionalism, as well as learning about the business and management side of practice.